jakob-bagterp/timer-for-python/docs/user-guide/multiple-threads.md

 ---

 # Multiple Threads
-Imagine that you want to troubleshoot which parts of your code are performing better or worse?
-Or you want to split test the performance of different methods?
+Imagine that you want to troubleshoot which parts of your code are performing better or worse.
+Or do you want to split-test the performance of different methods?
 Timer for Python is a quick, easy way to get the job done.

 ## Code Exmaple
-To measure performance of multiple blocks of code, use the `thread` argument to name different threads:
+To measure the performance of multiple blocks of code, use the `thread` argument to name different threads:

 ```python linenums="1" hl_lines="4 8 12 16"
 from timer import Timer